JeanKossaifi/Report/MIKL/mixed_norms.rst

 +++++++++++

 The :math:`l_{12}` (p=1, q=2, r=2)  norm is also known as group lasso, as, due to its parsimony it selects only certain kernels.
+It was first introduced by Yuan et Lin [2006] in order to select the set of variables associated with relevant groups.

 Elitist lasso
 ++++++++++++++